 MBA in Banking and Finance

 Somewhat similar to other banking courses on offer around the world, students of the MBA in Banking and Finance program undergo intensive multidimensional grooming starting from the fundamentals of management sciences and accounting to current banking regulations, innovative financial instruments and other emerging issues of the economy.
-Broadly, the subjects are offered in three categories: core, specializations, and electives with specializations allowing students to mold the degree according to their interests.
-Common topics of specializations include business analytics, corporate financing & investment banking, security analysis, international banking law, risk management, etc. Graduates also supplement their degrees with progress or certifications such as CFA, FRM, CFP, etc so as to set up a bright career in finance or a career in banking.
+Broadly, the subjects are offered in three categories: core, specializations, and electives with specializations allowing students to mould the degree according to their interests.
+Common topics of specialization include business analytics, corporate financing & investment banking, security analysis, international banking law, risk management, etc. Graduates also supplement their degrees with progress or certifications such as CFA, FRM, CFP, etc so as to set up a bright career in finance or a career in banking.